 Obtain timed use permit: via Rec.gov (can reserve up to two weeks prior) or U.S. Forest Service.

-This hike begins from the Multnomah Falls parking lot, accessible from either I-84 or the Columbia River Scenic highway.
+This hike begins from the Multnomah Falls parking lot (view current parking lot capacity), accessible from either I-84 or the Columbia River Scenic highway.
 It is a favorite of many for its accessibility, for the spectacular viewpoint atop Larch Mountain, and for the challenge of a steady climb of 7 miles (one-way) and nearly 4,000 feet!
 Along the way, though, one should not fail to notice the beautiful scenery along Multnomah Creek.
 If you can make it all the way up and back, this is truly one of the most rewarding trails in the western Gorge.